michigandaily/sink/README.md

 ## Installation

-Run `pnpm install -D michigandaily/sink` to get the latest version.
+Run `pnpm install -D michigandaily/sink#v3.0.0` to get a pinned version.
 You can also use `yarn` or `npm`.

-If you want to install a specifc version, add a version tag at the end of the library name (e.g., `michigandaily/sink#v3.0.0`).
+If you want to install the latest version, omit the version tag at the end of the library name (e.g., `michigandaily/sink`).
+This is not recommended in case of breaking changes.

 ## Google Drive fetch